dzenbot/XCSwiftr/README.md

 Convert Objective-C code into Swift from within Xcode.
 This plugin uses the Java applet of `objc2swift` to do the conversion.

 Noticed that the translation is not always accurate?
 Does it fail at times?
-Please consider opening an issue in https://github.com/yahoojapan/objc2swift/issues/new instead of doing it here.
+Please consider opening an issue in https://github.com/yahoojapan/objc2swift/issues/new.

 ## Features